taw00/howto/howto-configure-firewalld-for-linux-examples-laptop-and-server.md

 sudo firewall-cmd --zone=todds-laptop --list-all

 # --INTERFACE --> RULES
+# (only if an interface is listed with '--get-active-zones')
 # but since we haven't re-aligned the interface, we aren't using the zone yet...
 sudo firewall-cmd --get-active-zones
 # associate...
 sudo firewall-cmd --zone=todds-laptop --change-interface=wlp1s0
 # bounce the network
 sudo systemctl restart network
 # check that the interface is now associated to todds-laptop
 sudo firewall-cmd --get-active-zones
 sudo firewall-cmd --get-zone-of-interface=wlp1s0

+# --SET NEW DEFAULT
 # set todds-laptop as the new default zone
 sudo firewall-cmd --set-default-zone=todds-laptop
+#sudo systemctl stop fail2ban # --uncomment if installed and using
+sudo systemctl restart firewalld
+#sudo systemctl start fail2ban # --uncomment if installed and using
 ```

 <div style="text-align: center; color: lightgrey;font-size: 200%;">&#11835;&#11835;&#11835;</div>